Farming Status and Plans

 Description of marketing method:

-Farmer's markets would probably be the main outlet, though a CSA and some restaurant sales are also possibilites.
-Value added goods such as tomato sauce and baked goods are also something I'm interested in.
+Farmer's markets would probably be the main outlet, though a CSA and restaurant sales are possibilites.
+Value added products such as tomato sauce and baked goods are also something I'm interested in.

 Does this farmer have a business plan?In progress